nirvana-framework/Nirvana/README.md

 # Nirvana

-UI Glue for .NET and UI applications
+##UI Glue for .NET and UI applications

-Nirvana  nir·va·na  (nîr-vä′nə, nər-)
+**Nirvana n. nir·va·na  (nîr-vä′nə, nər-)**

-n.
-1.
-  -often Nirvana
-    - Buddhism A state in which the mind, enlightened as to the illusory nature of the self, transcends all suffering and attains peace.
+###1.
+In Buddhism, astate in which the mind, enlightened as to the illusory nature of the self, transcends all suffering and attains peace.

-    - Hinduism A state in which the soul, having relinquished individual attachments and recognized its identity with Brahman, escapes samsara.
+###2 In Hinduism - a state in which the soul, having relinquished individual attachments and recognized its identity with Brahman, escapes samsara.

-2.
-  -An ideal condition of rest, harmony, stability, or joy.
+###3 An ideal condition of rest, harmony, stability, or joy.